molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- ✗ Punishing difficulty (not Dark Souls, not survival horror)
+- âœ— Punishing difficulty (not Dark Souls, not survival horror)
-- ✗ Overwhelming UI/systems (keep it simple and clean)
+- âœ— Overwhelming UI/systems (keep it simple and clean)
-- ✗ Tedious grinding (gathering should feel satisfying, not repetitive)
+- âœ— Tedious grinding (gathering should feel satisfying, not repetitive)
-- ✗ Complex crafting trees (Valheim-simple, not Factorio-complex)
+- âœ— Complex crafting trees (Valheim-simple, not Factorio-complex)
-- ✗ Time pressure mechanics (let player explore at their own pace)
+- âœ— Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes